On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Extended Reality Revolutionizing UAVs: Navigating Paths and Enhancing Awareness

 \subsubsection{Situational Awareness}

 Ruano \textit{et al.}~\cite{s17020297} proposed the AR system with two functionalities to improve situational awareness of UAVs with medium altitude and long endurance in reconnaissance missions.
 The route orientation function is responsible for predicting the next waypoint and the further path of the UAV.
 The target identification function is responsible for quickly locating the target.
 In a related vein, Dorzhieva \textit{et al.}~\cite{9995060} proposed DRL-based collision avoidance and UAV swarm control for an environment with hovering objects, along with a new AR technology with a wearable tactile device for human-UAV interaction.
 The visualized trajectory and haptic feedback allow the user to anticipate the UAV's path.
 DRL approach makes interaction safe.
 Similarly, Ji \textit{et al.}~\cite{8068132}, developed a data-driven UAV ground station, AR display, and control system, and evaluated their performance in a quadrotor flight experiment.
 The developed AR technology uses the UAV telemetry data and video images and merges them to allow ground station operators to observe real-time information about the aircraft attitude, position, and operational status.
-Moreover, a new partnership between humans and UAVs in emergency operations is essential.

 Traditional radio-based information exchange between humans during emergency operations suffers from a lack of visualization, often leading to miscommunication.
 Furthermore, Agrawal \textit{et al.}~\cite{ankit} used the location-based AR paradigm to geotag, share, and visualize information.
 This paradigm aims to support bidirectional communication between humans and UAVs and to visualize information about the scene relevant to the rescue team's role.
 Additionally, Liu \textit{et al.}~\cite{9341037} developed a new AR interface based on Microsoft HoloLens 1.
 HoloLens is a head-worn mixed reality device that interacts with the autonomous UAV.
 The UAV can reconstruct a 3D map showing its surroundings.
 This map is then reflected on the AR interface and can be edited and rendered by the user.
 Moreover, Llasag \textit{et al.}~\cite{8760811} addressed human detection in natural disaster areas using UAVs.
 An architecture for search and rescue missions uses a mixed-reality interface to improve location determination and video streaming.
 Table~\ref{tab50} summarizes the discussed content.